AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 Now we will upload data using the API.

+>[!NOTE]
+>
+>Data architects, feel free to just upload the CRM data via the UI method you just used, if you'd like.

 ### Download and prep the data

 1. Download [luma-crm.json](assets/luma-crm.json) into your `Luma Tutorial Assets` folder.